top of page

 Many Germans in Ontario, Canada, had a variety of home remedies for common cures.
 One dealt with split ends in hair, which said, "When you have hair that is inclined to split, you should cut it during a full moon."
 Did Phebe Middlehelft apply this remedy while helping her five daughters care for their long hair?

-Findmypast Can Help You Discover Your Ancestor's world.
+Findmypast Can Help You Discover Your Ancestor's World.

 Learn more about the Findmypast Genealogy Website